Dsoji/worksquare-mobile-dev-task/README.md

-Worksquare Senior Mobile App Developer Vetting Task

-Welcome to the vetting assessment for Senior Mobile App Developers at Worksquare.

-This task is designed to evaluate your ability to build a clean, intuitive, and performant mobile user interface from a dataset.
-We want to understand how you structure your project, manage state, and implement thoughtful design for mobile users.

- Objective
-Build a housing listings mobile interface using React Native or Flutter.
-Your goal is to display available properties in a user-friendly, filterable list with modern UI and smooth UX.

-✅ Requirements
-🧱 Stack (choose one)
-React Native (preferred with Expo)

-Flutter

- Task Details
-Load data from a provided listings.json file

-Display property listings in a scrollable card/list/grid layout

-Implement filtering and/or searching by:

-Location

-Property Type

-Include loading state and empty state handling

-Add UI animations/transitions (e.g., loading, hover, list updates)

-Use modular component architecture

-Prioritize mobile responsiveness and cross-device consistency

-Follow accessibility best practices

-- Architecture & Approach (to be documented in docs/ or README.md)
-Include:

-Project folder structure

-State management choice (e.g., Context API, Redux, Riverpod, Provider) and why

-Component architecture and separation of concerns

-UI/UX rationale (e.g., navigation decisions, list layouts, spacing, filtering approach)

-Screenshot or design reference if any

-- Documentation
-Your README.md must include:

-Setup instructions for running the app

-Stack/tools/libraries used

-Your development approach and decisions

-Notes on any trade-offs or limitations

-If you used AI (e.g. for code suggestions, design, or logic assistance), kindly document where and how it was used.

-- What We’re Looking For
-Clean, scalable, and well-documented code

-Modular and reusable component design

-Smooth and thoughtful user interactions

-Strong understanding of state management

-Efficient filtering/search logic

-Well-structured Git usage and commit messages

-- Submission Guidelines
-Fork this repository

-Create a new branch using your GitHub handle or name

-Add your mobile project inside the fork (no starter files provided)

-Push your work to GitHub

-Email us with:

-GitHub repo link

-Hosted APK/TestFlight link or Expo/Flutter demo (if available)

-Any relevant notes on your solution

-- Deadline
-Submit your solution within 48 hours of receiving this task.

-- Listings Data
-We will send a listings.json file separately.
-Paste this into your project and use it as your data source.
+# Worksquare Senior Mobile App Developer Vetting Task

+Welcome to the vetting assessment for **Senior Mobile App Developers** at Worksquare.

+This task is meant to assess your skills in building a modern, mobile-first housing listings interface.
+We're particularly interested in your ability to structure mobile apps, manage state effectively, and design an intuitive user experience.

+---

+##  Objective

+Build a housing listings app using either **React Native** (with or without Expo) or **Flutter**.
+The app should display a list of available properties in a user-friendly format, with support for filtering by **location** and **property type**.

+---

+##  Tech Stack

+Choose **one** of the following:

+- React Native (with functional components and Hooks)
+- Flutter (with null safety and modern best practices)

+---

+##  Requirements

+- Load housing data from a provided `listings.json` file
+- Display listings in a scrollable, responsive layout (list/grid)
+- Implement **filters or search** for:
+  - Location
+  - Property Type
+- Handle **loading** and **empty** states gracefully
+- Include **UI animations or transitions** (e.g. loading shimmer, button feedback, list item animations)
+- Use clean, modular code architecture
+- Style with platform-specific best practices (or Tailwind-like utility frameworks where supported)
+- Ensure the UI looks good across different screen sizes

+---

+##  Project Structure & Architecture

+You should include a `docs/` folder or describe in the `README.md`:

+- Component structure and folder organization
+-  State management approach (e.g. Redux, Context API, Riverpod, Provider) and your reasoning
+-  Any UI/UX design decisions and rationale
+-  Screenshot(s) or design inspiration (optional)

+---

+##  Documentation Checklist

+Your final submission should include the following in the `README.md`:

+- How to set up and run the app
+- Tools and libraries used (e.g. navigation, state management, animation)
+- Description of your approach and thought process
+- Any limitations, trade-offs, or features you would improve
+- Where and how AI was used (if applicable)
+- Screenshots or screen recordings (optional but encouraged)

+---

+##  What We're Evaluating

+- Clean, maintainable, and scalable code
+- Logical and modular folder structure
+- Intuitive user interface and smooth experience
+- Creative problem-solving and developer reasoning
+- Good Git commit history (granular and descriptive commits)

+---

+##  Submission Instructions

+1. **Fork this repository**
+2. Set up your mobile app project inside the fork (no starter files are provided)
+3. Work in a branch named after your **GitHub handle**
+4. Push your final code to GitHub
+5. Send us an email with the following:
+   - GitHub repository link
+   - Live demo link (e.g. Expo, APK file, or TestFlight)
+   - Any relevant notes or context about your work

+---

+##  Deadline

+You have **48 hours** to complete and submit the task from the time it is assigned.

+---

+##  Data File

+You will receive a `listings.json` file separately.
+Copy it into your local project and use it as your data source.

+---

+##  AI Usage Disclaimer

+You are welcome to use AI tools (e.g. ChatGPT, GitHub Copilot) to assist with the task.
+If you do, please document **where and how** AI was used — this does not count against you.

+---

+Good luck, and happy coding!
+**— Worksquare Team**